 “The things you think about determine the quality of your mind.
 Your soul takes on the color of your thoughts.”

 If ethics lie in virtuous character, then how we conduct ourselves ultimately comes down to thought and reason.

-Emotions for the stoics are judgements and therefore cognitive.
-Greed, for example, is a false judgement about the intrinsic value of money or possessions.
-Since the way of the stoic is to live in accordance with nature, reason must be prized above all else, since the universe is governed by the laws of reason.
+Emotions for the Stoics are judgments and therefore cognitive.
+Greed, for example, is a false judgment about the intrinsic value of money or possessions.
+Since the way of the Stoic is to live in accordance with nature, reason must be prized above all else, since the universe is governed by the laws of reason.